dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 - to reduce the overload fetching page table
 - put some page table entries in a fast memory
 	- a cache for page table entries basically
-- a associative, high-speed, small memory
+- an associative, high-speed, small memory
 	- associative -> search in parallel (1 comparator for each entry) -> fast
 - design
 	- TLB miss -> fetch page table